serafinomb/docker-compose-laravel/README.md

 I also had problems connecting to the MySQL database, something about allowed domain to connect to the database.
 I had no issue on this machine (Macbook Air) though.
 I need to investigate into it.
+I tried again on my Mac Pro and running the `deploy.sh` script as "sudo" might have caused the MySQL issue.
+I removed the volumes and rerun `docker-compose up -d` and everything is working fine now.
+Use `docker volume` to manage your volumes.